Bad-A** Female Athlete: Diana Nyad

 By now, you’ve seen the headlines - a woman successfully swam the choppy waters from Cuba to Florida.
 At any age, this would be quite a feat but, for a woman in her 60s, it’s absolutely bad-a**!

+Diana Nyad began swimming competitively in seventh grade.
+In the mid-1960s, she enrolled at Pine Crest School where she was coached by Olympian, Jack Nelson.
+After winning several Florida state high school championships, it seemed as though her dream of competing in the 1968 Summer Olympics would become a reality.
+Unfortunately, she contracted endocarditis (an infection of the heart) and, after three months of bed-rest, she lost speed and was never able to regain her former pace.
 Ever adventurous, Nyad was later expelled from Emory University for jumping from a fourth-floor dormitory window wearing a parachute that, in the long run, may have been a good thing.
 After enrolling at Lake Forest College in Illinois, she began swimming again with a focus on marathon events.
 Under the direction of Buck Dawson, the director of the International Swimming Hall of Fame, she set a women’s world record in her first race.
 Upon graduation, she returned to Florida where she continued to train with Dawson.